 Statins have become one of the most widely-prescribed types of drugs in the world.
 However, John Ioannidis, MD, at Stanford University, has questioned the new guidelines for the use of these drugs in an editorial in the February 5, 2014 issue of JAMA titled "More Than A Billion People Taking Statins?"
 He feels that too many people will be given these drugs (Ioannidis JPA.
 2014).

 And here's another perspective:

 A drug generally has only 1 or 2 therapeutic actions while possessing DOZENS of side effects.
-In some cases, the risk of side effects overshadows the minor benefits of some drugs.
+For some drugs, the risk of side effects overshadows their minor benefits.
 For example:

 Analgesics/Anti-inflammatory Drugs: NSAID's are routinely used for arthritis.
 However, an analysis of 23 studies of using NSAID's to treat knee pain in patients with osteoarthritis of the knee revealed that these drugs were helpful for several weeks after symptoms flared up, but their long-term use could not be justified considering the risk of side effects that occur with long-term use (Bjordal JM, et al. 2004).

 Compare that to exercise: Dozens of BENEFITS, yet hardly any side effects!
 (Roberts WC.
 1984)

 Even if all patients took their drugs as prescribed, the health benefits that exercise offers exceed what drug therapy can provide (Green DJ.
 2009).
 While metformin can lower blood sugar, and statins can lower cholesterol, and ACE inhibitors can lower blood pressure, aerobic exercise does all that, too.